-Esports News UK features the latest stories, match reports, interviews and videos covering the UK eSports scene.
+Esports News UK was established in late 2015, and features the latest stories, match reports, interviews and videos covering the UK esports scene.

-We predominantly focus on League of Legends but also cover CSGO, Hearthstone and other games, as well as streamer articles and news from the wider gaming community.
+We predominantly focus on League of Legends but also cover other games like FIFA and Overwatch, as well as streamer articles and news from the wider gaming community.
 Read more about our editorial policy here.

 You can send any news tips, article/interview or advertising requests to us by email.

 Meet the team

 Dom is an award-winning writer who graduated from Bournemouth University with a 2:1 degree in Multi-Media Journalism in 2007.

 He has written for a range of publications including Games TM, Nintendo Official Magazine, games industry publication MCV as well as Riot Games.
 He currently works as full-time content director for the British Esports Association and co-founded the UK Esports Awards with UKCSGO.